What is the Malcolm Baldrige National Quality Award (MBNQA)?

 - Workforce: How the organization empowers and involves its workforce.

 - Operations: How the organization designs, manages, and improves key processes.

 - Results: How the organization performs in terms of customer satisfaction, finances, human resources, supplier and partner performance, operations, governance and social responsibility, and how the organization compares to its competitors.

-The 2017-2018 Baldrige Excellence Framework is available for the business/nonprofit, healthcare, and education industries.
+The 2021-2022 Baldrige Excellence Framework is available for the business/nonprofit industries.
+The 2019-2020 Baldrige Excellence Framework is available for the business/nonprofit, healthcare, and education industries.
 The criteria focuses on managing all components of an organization as a whole, cybersecurity risks, and understanding the role of risk management within a systems perspective of organizational performance management.

 - Road Map for the Baldrige Journey

 Measuring Maturity Of Performance Improvement In A Public Health Program (Journal for Quality and Participation) Learn how the Tennessee Department of Health adopted the Baldrige framework including performance improvement and excellence tools, which facilitated workforce development by reinforcing key public health competencies and continuous improvement methodologies.

 Aligning, Improving Key Measures Net Texas Healthcare Organization Baldrige Honor (PDF) When St. David’s HealthCare first adopted the Baldrige criteria, leaders viewed it as an improvement framework to shape a culture of quality and performance excellence.
 The organization’s emergency departments served as a prime example of improving key metrics, as wait times were significantly shortened to meet competitive challenges.